Into the Woods

 Act Two

 As in the opening of Act I, we discover three structures.
-The first is the castle where Cinderella lives with the Prince; the second is Jack's house which is filled with all the conveniences gold will buy; the third is the home of the Baker and his Wife, which is cluttered with nursery items.
+The first is the castle where Cinderella lives with the Prince; the second is Jack's house, which is filled with all the conveniences that gold will buy; the third is the home of the Baker and his Wife, which is cluttered with nursery items.

-While the characters seem content ("Prologue: So Happy"), minor disturbances are quietly disrupting the joyous scene.
+While the characters seem content ("Prologue – So Happy"), minor disturbances are quietly disrupting the joyous scene.
 The Baker's Wife wants a bigger cottage and she is squabbling with her husband over the baby's care.
-Suddenly a huge crash is heard and their home caves in.
+Suddenly, a huge crash is heard and their home caves in.

 Little Red Ridinghood stops at the Baker's.
 She is on her way to move in with her Grandmother because her own home was destroyed and her mother has disappeared.
 The Baker and his Wife offer to escort her through the woods.
 The birds come to lead Cinderella through the woods, warning of trouble at her mother's grave.
 The characters re-enter the woods "To flee the winds – To find a future – To shield – To slay – To flee – To find – To fix – To hide – To move – To battle – To see what the trouble is."

 The group disagrees about turning Jack over to the Giant.
-The Royal Family, without concern for anyone else, run to another kingdom.
+The Royal Family, without concern for anyone else, runs to another kingdom.
 The Baker and his Wife leave their child with Little Red Ridinghood and go off to save Jack from the Witch, who is on her way to turn him over to the Giant.

-The Baker starts to leave the Woods, believing his child is better off with Cinderella than with him.
+The Baker starts to leave the Woods, believing that his child is better off with Cinderella than with him.
 Suddenly, his father, the Mysterious Man, reappears.
 The Baker says, "I thought you were dead."
-The Mysterious Man answers "Not completely.
+The Mysterious Man answers, "Not completely.
 Are we ever?"
 The Baker cries out that the whole situation was caused by the father's invasion of the Witch's garden years before.
 The Mysterious Man accuses the Baker of running from his own guilt ("No More").
-As his father leaves, the Baker realizes he is just like him.
+As his father leaves, the Baker realizes that he is just like him.
 He decides to stay and fight alongside the others.

 As the Baker, Jack, Little Red Ridinghood and Cinderella plan their attack, a flock of birds whispers to Cinderella that her prince has been unfaithful.
-She says she doesn't care and enlists their help to kill the Giant.
-As each perepares to execute the plan, the Prince reappears.
-Cinderella dismisses him saying, "My father's house was a nightmare.
+She says that she doesn't care and enlists their help to kill the Giant.
+As each prepares to execute the plan, the Prince reappears.
+Cinderella dismisses him by saying, "My father's house was a nightmare.
 Your house was a dream.
 Now I want something in between."

 Cinderella and the Baker try to reassure Little Red Ridinghood and Jack, who are now orphans trying to make sense of right and wrong ("No One Is Alone").